morkevicius/bank_link_lt/README.md

 check
 openssl x509 -in target_bank_certificate.crt -text -noout

-You will have provide your banks with generated target_bank_certificate_requests.
+You will have to provide your banks with generated target_bank_certificate_requests.

 =============